rschmehl/awesco.eu/content/consortium/partner13/index.md

 ---
-title: Technical University of Munich
+title: Munich University of Applied Sciences
-summary: The Technical University of Munich (TUM) is one of the highest ranked universities of Germany (in particular in the engineering disciplines, e.g. TUM is ranked 26th in the international CHE-ranking) and, with about 36,000 students, TUM is one of the largest technical universities in Germany.
+summary: The Munich University of Applied Sciences, was founded in 1971 and is the largest University of Applied Sciences in Bavaria with about 17,800 students.
 authors: ["christoph-m-hackl"]
 tags:
 - Academia
-date: "2015-01-01T00:00:00Z"
+date: "2018-07-01T00:00:00Z"
-weight: 5
+weight: 13

 # Optional external URL for project (replaces project detail page).
 external_link: ""